jrandj/redhat/README.md

                 mode: 0755
         ```

-    * A sample playbook to download a file:
+    * A sample playbook mount a filesystem:
         ```yaml
         ---
         - name: Create and mount new storage